9 Great Exercise Ideas For People With Back Pain

 Just make sure you find a class with a good instructor as it's important that you carry out the exercises correctly to avoid damaging your back any further.

-Now if you've ever had physiotherapy for your back pain, then I'm sure you'll have been introduced to core-strengthening exercises.
+Now, if you've ever had physiotherapy for your back pain, then I'm sure you'll have tried some core-strengthening exercises.

 And for good reason.